pfeifferj/karpenter-provider-ibm-cloud/docs/nightly-builds.md

 # Nightly Builds

-This document explains the nightly build process for the Karpenter IBM Cloud Provider.

 ## Overview

 Nightly builds are automatically created every day at 2 AM UTC from the latest commit on the main branch.
 These builds allow users to test the latest features and fixes before they are included in an official release.